technicalhat/drinktober-hugo/content/12beers/2020/when-elves-go-bad.md

 video = ""

 +++
+For the first beer of Drinkmas, the Beerman gave to me, a Bad Elf dry hop ale.

 So it looks like I was one present short yesterday, and now I know why!
 I found this cheeky little character sitting on his shelf... and he's _nicked my beer!_

 That's what I call a Bad Elf!